 PROTON PACKS & OTHER RELATED GEAR

-Your proton pack doesn’t have to be made any particular way, but it needs to resemble the source material.
 While some of our members strive for 100% accuracy, it’s not a requirement within the group.
-This also pertains to slime blowers and any other packs that exist in the video games or comics.
+This also pertains to slime blowers and any other props that exist in the video games or comics.

 If your desire is to dress as a supporting character from one of the films, we would like that you somewhat fit the physical appearance of that character.
 Your appearance doesn’t need to be striking or uncanny, but it should be able to resemble the character.
 Unfortunately not everyone is meant to be Gozer, Vinz Clortho, Vigo or Walter Peck.